wielebenwir/commonsbooking/Readme.md

 ### Build plugin zip

-To create the plugin zip file for upoading to a development server for example:
+To create the plugin zip file for uploading to a development server:
 ```
 bin/build-zip.sh
 ```